neurallambda/neurallambda/README.md

 * Misc:
   * Improve test coverage
   * Does my computational hierarchy map back to the Chomsky hierarchy?
+  * Neuralbeta currently uses kv_loopkup and replace functions that might be better abstracted as a Neuralarray.
   * Try other machines/turing machines than lambda calc:
     * combinatory logic, eg SKI
     * a ticker tape model